Bercon/BerconMaps/README.md

 Intended platforms are 3DS Max 2020+.
 Testing platform is an Intel X-series CPU running Windows 10 (with latest feature updates).

---  Remove redundant custom control curve (it's currently crashing anything after Max 2017)
+--  Remove redundant custom control curve (it's currently crashing anything after Max 2017) [removed!]

---  Optimize code and implement basic AVX support
+--  Optimize code and implement basic AVX support [just changed compiler flag to compile for AVX]

 --  Fix Resource ID issues [fixed!]

---  Fix unintended behavior when used in the Slate Material editor
+--  Fix unintended behavior when used in the Slate Material editor [fixed!]

+--  Reintegrate Distortion, Mapping, Gradient, Tile and Wood [in progress]

 Fork date: March 26, 2018
 Update: May 2019 // Resuming work on this project